avamsykiran/JavaFSD_May2022/03.BackEnd - J2SE/README.md

                     }
                 }

-                Construcotr Overloading is having more than one constructor in the same class.And they muyst differ in the type or number of params. default constructor             no-args
+                Constructor Overloading is having more than one constructor in the same class.And they muyst differ in the type or number of params. default constructor             no-args
                     paramatrized constructor        has atleast one arg